CMM-22/a2/README.md

 control a real robot someday!

 By the way, can you make a guess why using kinematic controller for a real legged robot doesn't really work well in practice?
-If you are interested in, please leave your ideas on the github issue.
+If you are interested in, please leave your ideas on the GitHub issue.